sbs20/scanservjs/docs/sane.md

 > file, the only way to access it is by its full device name.
 You may need to
 > consult your system administrator to find out the names of such devices.

-Find the name of the scanner on the remote system using `scanimage -L` e.g:
+Find the name of the scanner on the remote server by running `scanimage -L` (on the remote server) e.g:

 ```
 device `airscan:e0:Canon TR8500 series' is a eSCL Canon TR8500 series eSCL network scanner
 ```

-Then on the client, prefix it with `net:<ip-address>:` so it becomes:
+Then on the client, prefix it with `net:<ip-address>:` The result is the device to use with scanimage.
+Using the value above we get:

 ```
-net:192.168.0.10:airscan:e0:Canon TR8500 series'
+net:192.168.0.10:airscan:e0:Canon TR8500 series
 ```

 For more information on configuring the server and client see